German shares lead Europe lower as concerns over Ukraine mount

 Russian President Vladimir Putin also ordered his government to prepare retaliatory measures against the latest round of Western sanctions, Russian news agencies reported on Tuesday.

-However, shares bounced off their early lows, and while volatility, a crude gauge of investor fear, ticked higher, it rose by a relatively modest 2.7 percent.
+"President Putin reportedly ordered his government to investigate retaliatory sanctions against the EU and U.S," Stan Shamu, market strategist at IG, said in a trading note.

+"There is also renewed build-up of Russian troops at the Ukraine border resulting in fears of Russia invading Ukraine."

-The top faller on the FTSEurofirst 300 was Hannover Re .
-It dropped 3.6 percent after the German reinsurer said its net profit rose 10 percent to 211.5 million euros ($283 million) in the second quarter, slightly less than expected, as premiums declined.
+The top faller on the FTSEurofirst 300 in early deals was Hannover Re, down 3.6 percent after the German reinsurer said its net profit rose 10 percent to 211.5 million euros (283 million US dollar) in the second quarter, slightly less than expected, as premiums declined.
+(Reporting by Alistair Smout; Editing by Sudip Kar-Gupta)

-Fellow reinsurer Swiss Re also declined, by 2.3 percent, after missing profit expectations.

-With two-thirds of STOXX Europe 600 companies having reported results, 44 percent have missed expectations, compared to just 26 percent of companies on the U.S. S&P 500 that have fallen short of estimates, according to Thomson Reuters StarMine data.

 * Dow up 0.05 pct, S&P 500 down 0.14 pct, Nasdaq down 0.08 pct (Updates to mid-afternoon, changes byline)